Sarah627/Java_miniatures/README.md

   - let us dig deeper, what does that mean?
       - This is where the String Pool concept comes into play.
       - The String Pool is a special area in the heap memory where Java stores string literals.
 When you create a string using a literal (`e.g., String s = "hello";`), Java first checks if an identical string already exists in the pool.
-If it does, the existing reference is used; otherwise, a new string is added to the pool. due to the immutability charactaristic of Java Strings what happens in string pool ensures `security`, `reusability`, and `memory management`.
+If it does, the existing reference is used; otherwise, a new string is added to the pool. due to the immutability characteristic of Java Strings what happens in string pool ensures `security`, `reusability`, and `memory management`.
 But how does it work?
       - Reference types in Java store a reference to an object, not the actual value.
 If you're familiar with C, you can think of it like a pointer, but let's clarify further:

         ![reference data types](/images/reference%20datatypes.png)